AndrewAnnex/SpiceyPy/docs/exceptions.rst

     spice.furnsh("/tmp/_null_kernel.txt")

-will result in the following exception message
+will result in the following exception message which is also a parameter of the exception object.

 .. code-block:: text